Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Documentation first
 -------------------

 It is tempting to just start coding - a prototype might attract contributors and let the project gain momentum.
 But as the principle goes, "if it isn't documented, it doesn't exist".
 Looking at HN submissions of programming languages, the best docs win - it's only "famous" languages that can submit a Github repo full of files but without a README and still get discussion.
-To do well we need at least a README.
-But I'm going with a wiki style so I can write down every last detail.
+To do well, we definitely need at least a README.
+But I'm going with a wiki style, so I can write down every last relevant detail that affected how the language was put together or how it was designed.
 And there are code snippets for the places where writing code is clearer than explaining in English.

 Sphinx
 ------

 GH Pages/Jekyll can't do forward/back links.
-Checking out various options, Sphinx is used by Clang, GHC, Futhark, etc., although not Rust or Java.
-And it has a lot of features like automatic TOC generation, syntax highlighting, Graphviz, Bibtex integration, ... so far it's proving its worth.
-It's run via a Travis CI script and the generated docs are stored in the gh-pages branch.
+Checking out various options, Sphinx is used by Clang, GHC, and Futhark.
+It has a lot of features like automatic TOC generation, syntax highlighting, Graphviz, Bibtex integration, ... so far it's proving its worth.
+It's run via a Github actions script and the generated docs are stored in the gh-pages branch.

+Alternatives include Rust's self-written mdBook.
+But their `documentation <https://rust-lang.github.io/mdBook/format/markdown.html>`__ is itself ill-formatted, with the first line of each Markdown example indented for some random reason, which does not inspire confidence.
+There is also Java's javadoc, but it's not used much outside Java.

 Organization
 ------------